NNLXLDG/NNLXLDG/README.md

-- 👋 Hi, I’m @NNLXLDG，or my real name XIEXUKANG,a sophomore student in Zhejiang University of Technology ,China.
+- 👋 Hi, I’m @NNLXLDG , or my real name XIEXUKANG , a sophomore student in Zhejiang University of Technology ,China.
 - 👀 My hobby is to use different operating systems and various useful software.
 I have been on the path of learning all kinds of IT knowledge.
 I hope that one day I can develop the software that I like and that is beneficial to this industry.